Prodigy (rapper): Illness and death

 In an interview with Vibe in November 2000, Johnson spoke about what inspired him to directly address his battle with sickle cell disease in his song "You Can Never Feel My Pain", from his debut studio album H.N.I.C.
 He attributed his nihilism to the "permanent physical suffering" caused by his lifelong battle with the condition.

 On June 18, 2017, Johnson was hospitalized at the Spring Valley Medical Center in Las Vegas, Nevada, due to complications related to sickle cell anemia.
 He had been performing with Havoc, Ghostface Killah, Onyx, KRS-One, and Ice-T on the Art of Rap Tour in Las Vegas, and he had fallen ill during a meet-and-greet with fans due to hot weather aggravating his condition.
 Johnson was found unresponsive by hospital staff two days later, and he was pronounced dead.
-The cause of death was initially thought to have been related to his sickle cell disease, but it was later confirmed as accidental choking.
+The cause of death was initially thought to have been related to his sickle cell disease, but it was later confirmed as accidental choking from an egg.
 A lawsuit filed on behalf of Johnson's family by the Gage Law Firm alleged that Spring Valley Medical Center breached their duty of care for Johnson by "failing to maintain a working IV access", and "failing to continuously monitor oxygen levels" as ordered by physicians in the hospital, and that those failures led to Johnson's death.